Mellanox/ceilometer_sriov_counters/README.md

 Show the traffic counters
 -------------------------

-  * From openstack horizon: go to admin -> resource Usage and then query for the counters.
+  * From OpenStack horizon: go to admin -> resource Usage and then query for the counters.
   * From cli run: ceilometer  statistics -m  (counter_name)

   ```